For all recruitment queries contact:

 Livingston EH54 6AX

-A competency based interview is planned for w/c 11 June 2018.
+A competency-based interview will take place on 1st May 2019.
 Shortlisted candidates will be advised by email in advance of the interview.

 COMPLIANCE WITH ASYLUM AND IMMIGRATION ACT 1996